 You can also read our guide on how to apply to Judith Kerr Primary School.
 That page also gives details of open days for prospective parents.

 Admissions are non-selective and no fees are payable by any families of children attending Judith Kerr Primary School.

 Our admissions number for our point of entry at Reception will be 50: two classes of 25 pupils each.

-In the event of over-subscription for the 2017 intake, we will admit children according to the following criteria, in order of priority:
+In the event of over-subscription, we will admit children according to the following criteria, in order of priority:

 - Looked-after children or children who were previously looked after;

 - Children with brothers or sisters attending the school at the time of admission;